Are you a woman who wants to get started with calisthenics?

-And here is a calisthenics warm up you can prior to each workout.
+And here is a calisthenics warm-up you can do prior to each workout.

 Women’s Calisthenics Workout Plan PDF

-I have also created a PDF version of this workout that includes a 3-day plan or a 4-day workout plan.
+I have also created a PDF version of this workout that includes a 3-day or 4-day workout plan.

 It also goes over more details on how to structure your workout.